marcelo-tibau/dkg-metric/README.md

 # dkg-metric
-Welcome to the official repository for datasets supporting the paper on the Degree of Knowledge Gain (DKG) Metric.

-This repository contains the datasets used to validate and analyze the DKG metric, a novel approach for quantifying knowledge acquisition during Web searches.
-These datasets include annotated search sessions, pre- and post-test results, and data derived from experiments conducted using a specialized legal content platform.
+This repository contains datasets used in the study 'The Degree of Knowledge Gain (DKG) metric'.
+The DKG metric quantifies knowledge acquisition during Web searches by analyzing user interactions, search behaviors, and learning outcomes.
+These datasets provide the foundation for replicating the study's analysis and extending research in Searching as Learning (SaL).
+The datasets include:

+*1. DKGComputing.csv*
+Description: Contains data used to compute the DKG metric for each participant, including query reformulations, clicked documents, and ranking positions.
-Key Features:
+Key Variables:
-Experiment Data: Includes participant search behaviors, query reformulations, and task completion metrics.
-Pre- and Post-Test Results: Used to measure the Transfer of Learning (ToL) and correlate it with the DKG metric.
+- Query terms and similarities
+- Clicked document details
+- Computed DKG values

+*2. SearchMapping.csv*
-Annotated Search Logs: Based on the Online Information Searching Strategies (OISS) model and ESKiP taxonomy.
+Description: Provides mappings of search strategies based on the Online Information Searching Strategies (OISS) framework, detailing participants' search behaviors and their association with knowledge gain.
-Statistical Insights: Datasets support analyses such as Confidence Interval (CI) and Estimated Power calculations.

-Usage:
-Researchers and practitioners in information retrieval, learning analytics, and digital education are welcome to use these datasets for further analysis, replication, or extension of the DKG metric research.
+Key Variables:
+- Search strategies and codes
+- Behavioral observations
+- Query classifications

+*3. TransferOfLearningScore.csv*
+Description: Captures Transfer of Learning (ToL) scores for participants, derived from pre-test and post-test evaluations conducted during the study.
+Key Variables:
+- Participant IDs
+- Pre-test scores
+- Post-test scores
+- ToL calculations

+*How to Use*
+These datasets can be used to replicate the study’s analysis, validate the DKG metric, and explore new research questions related to Web search behavior and learning.
+Suggested analyses include calculating DKG values, identifying search behavior patterns, and correlating ToL scores with DKG metrics.